oskogstad/IsolaniServer/README.md

 dotnet run
 ```

-This should create the database and run EF migrations.
+This should create the database, run EF migrations, and start the API.